dankovska/Ajour-1/CONTRIBUTING.md

   * Make a commit -> Make a pull request -> Take part in a discussion -> Make additional commits to a dedicated branch if needed (opened pull request is updated automatically)
   * Pull request is closed by Maintainer (merge or cancel)
-  * Issue is closed after pull request number is specified
+  * Issue is closed after pull request number is specified in comment
+  * Release is created when corresponding commit is deployed to Production Server

 (to be updated - it's only current best thinking)